Preparing Roses for Winter

 Giving Roses Extra Protection for Winter

 I have put extra driveway markers in and as I was doing so, I noticed that several of my roses are still blooming.
 I find that many of my hardy roses will bloom right up until a hard frost.
-The roses reminded me that I need to do their winter preparation.
+The roses reminded me that I need to do winter preparation for roses.
 While my roses do fine over the winter, I find that giving them some extra protection makes them even better.

 Fairy Rose at the end of season, wilting.